darsys/ioServer/README.md

 On rasbian (basically debian) here are the basics to install and run the service

 pigpio needs to installed and running locally for the service to work (see here)

     sudo apt-get update
     sudo apt-get install pigpio

-Clone or download the repo, npm install and npm start.
+Clone or download the repo, npm install and npm start

     git clone https://github.com/darsys/ioServer.git
     cd ioserver
     sudo npm install
     sudo npm start

-The server should be running the local addresses port 3000 and the output should be on the console.
+The server should be running the local addresses port 3000 and the output should be on the console

     wget https://localhost:3000/gpio/info

 For systemd (I use debian) I have included a systemd service file in the systemd folder.
 I just symlink this into the /etc/systemd/system folder

     ln repo_download_location/systemd/ioserver.service /etc/systemd/system/ioserver.service

 Then enable and start the service

     sudo systemctl enable ioserver
     sudo systemctl start ioserver